 Students take an integrated sequence of courses in complementary fields, pursue further courses in their area of specialization in the School and throughout the University, and complete a research project on a topic involving more than one traditional discipline.
 The aim is to increase familiarity and competence in understanding the dynamics of natural resources, the strategies and techniques of natural resource and environmental planning and management, and the biological, physical, social, economic and institutional implications of resource decisions.
 Students also become familiar with various quantitative methods of analysis and aids to decision making.
 In the field of natural resources, in particular, it is important that an academic program stress problem-solving as well as creative and critical thinking skills, rather than focusing solely on subject matter such as fisheries, resource economics, or forestry.

-Core courses for the REM Master’s program are:
+Core required courses for the REM Master’s program are:

-REM 601-5: The Social Science of Natural Resources Management
+REM 601-5: Social Science of Natural Resources Management

 REM 611-5: Applied Population and Community Ecology